sosy-lab/benchexec/doc/container.md

 All of these can be re-enabled with `--keep-system-config`, which also lets the container use the same user list as the host.

-Note that this feature is only available with an overlay mount for `/etc`, and thus a container that uses a different access mode for this directory will have `--keep-system-config` set by default.

 ## Retrieving Result Files
 Files written by the executed tool to directories in the hidden or overlay modes